Last updated on February 28th, 2022 at 01:19 pm

 - 4 Hanoi Cafe and Tea shop

-Cooking and Street food class with Backstreet Academy
+Cooking Class Hanoi (and Street food tour Hanoi) with Backstreet Academy

 Like in Yangon, we figured the best way to see the most hidden street food is to join a tour, and a cooking class to learn how to make Vietnamese cuisine seem quintessential!
 And what’s better than joining a tour that has both?